 Whether you prefer the structure and interaction of in-person learning or the flexibility and independence of self-paced learning, this article will help you figure out which approach is best suited to your needs.

-However, years into the transition, students and instructors alike have realized that there’s endless potential in online learning.
+If you’re like many agencies that are thinking about changing formats, you’ve realized that there’s endless potential in online learning.
 From thoughtful discussions in the chat to accessibility for differently-abled students, online learning has significant advantages over in-person education.

-So we agree that online learning is great.
 But now, there’s another layer to consider.
 Should you go with synchronous or asynchronous online learning?
 The answer is that it depends.

 One of the most appealing aspects of online learning is flexibility.
 In it, learners and instructors can sign in at the most convenient times — like in the evening or first thing in the morning.
 This is because their choice can be based on practical factors like work or other commitments.
 Or it can come down to personal preference.